-How to know if a stock is overvalued?
+How do we know if a stock is overvalued?

 To understand what it means for a stock to be overvalued, we first need to understand what valuation is.
 Valuation is the process of determining the worth of an asset.
 Regarding stocks, this usually refers to estimating the future cash flow the stock will generate and then discounting it back to present value.

 There are various ways to value a stock, but one of the most common methods is the price-to-earnings (P/E) ratio.
-This ratio takes the stock’s price and divides it by the earnings per share (EPS).
+This ratio divides the stock’s price by the earnings per share (EPS).
 The EPS is determined by dividing the company’s net income by the number of outstanding shares.